Bahadur Bhawan

 Bahadur Bhawan (initially known as Char Burja Durbar) is a Rana palace in Kathmandu, the capital of Nepal.
-The palace complex, located west of Jamal, north of Keshar Mahal was incorporated in an impressive and vast array of courtyards, gardens and buildings.
-Initially the palace was built by Bir Shumsher JBR and was rebuilt by Rudra Shumsher JBR after its destruction by fire in BS 1962.
+The palace was built by Bir Shumsher JBR and rebuilt by Rudra Shumsher JBR after its destruction by fire in BS 1962.

 History

 The palace complex lay in the heart of Kathmandu, to the north of the Thamel and North of Naachghar.

 Under Rana

-The Char Burg Durbar was built by Bir Shumsher JBR as a private residence in a property of 180 Ropanis.
-Immediately after construction Bir Shumsher handed this property to his third son Rudra Shumsher JBR, who moved to this palace after Bir Shumsher JBR's death in 1959 BS.

-In 1962 BS Char Burg Durbar was severely damaged after having caught fire.
-Re-construction of this palace started in the same year by the same architect Jog Lal Sthaphit on the same old foundation.
-During this new construction four Burg were constructed thus naming it Char Burg Durbar which literally translates Four Burg Palace.